Washington Marijuana Possession Laws

 Where to Buy Legal Weed in Washington

 Adults aged 21 years and older can buy weed from licensed marijuana retailers in Washington.
+Medical marijuana patients and caregivers (designated providers) can buy marijuana from licensed medically-endorsed marijuana stores.
 The Washington Department of Health (DOH) maintains a list of approved medically-endorsed marijuana stores on its website.
+Patients must be 18 years or older to purchase medical marijuana from these stores.

 Eligible persons can purchase no more than: